-- No inflationary factors or discounting has been applied to our forecast figures - There is considerable uncertainty around the total cost of creating bespoke data collection software for the Commission, currently £1,150,000 has been included. - Given the number of uncertainties around the creation and operation of the Commission, a variance rate of around 30% on the forecast figures should be considered. - Detailed assumptions can be found in Appendix A.
+- No inflationary factors or discounting has been applied to our forecast figures - There is considerable uncertainty around the total cost of creating bespoke data collection software for the Commission, currently £1,150,000 has been included. - Given the number of uncertainties around the creation and operation of the Commission, the cost estimate has been prepared on a prudent basis using key assumptions at the maximum range of expected values and at the earliest likely point.
+Details of key assumptions, including the impact of using maximum estimates and sensitivity analysis in Appendix A.